abhishek-kumar-code/Redfish_Public/docs/DSP2046/SchemaGuideInput.md

 | Type | The JSON data type(s) for the property.
 This can include boolean, number, string or object.
 String types that use defined enumerations will state "(enum)".
 Number types will state their units where used. |
 | Attributes | Designates whether the property is read-only or read-write (if supported by the implementation), and whether a 'null' value may be returned by the Service if the value of the property is temporarily unavailable. |
 | Description | The description of the property, as copied directly from the schema 'Description' definition. |

+## URI listings

+The Redfish Specification v1.6.0 added mandatory support for the OpenAPI Specification v3.0.
+As part of this support, the URIs for every Redfish Resource are defined to appear at known, fixed locations.
+Resource Collections also appear at fixed locations, with the Members of each collection appearing at URIs constructed using a fixed path structure, with appropriate path segments equal to the value of "Id" properties of Members along the path.

+Support for v1.6.0 and OpenAPI can be determined by comparing the value of the "RedfishVersion" property in the Service Root (\redfish\v1\).
+Services reporting a value of "1.6.0" or higher (such as "1.6.1" or "1.7.0") adhere to the URI definitions shown.

+The URI listings do not apply to Redfish Services reporting support of Specification versions prior to v1.6.0.
+For those Services, clients must utilize the hypermedia features of the API to discover links from the Service Root to each resource.
+While Services will typically match the URIs listed in this documents for many of their resources, this is not guaranteed and will result in errors.

 # Common properties